Live + Cuddly

 Live + Cuddly is a live album by Canadian punk rock band Nomeansno.
 Released in 1991, it featured live recordings from European performances in support of the band's album Wrong (1989).
 Live + Cuddly has been praised as one of the best punk rock live albums ever recorded.
-The cover photo features drummer John Wright as a child, between his cousin and an unknown wedding band drummer.
+The cover photo features drummer John Wright on the left as a child, his cousin Tom, and an unknown wedding band drummer.